flint-lang/flintc/README.md

 ## Building

 Building is easy.
 There exists a single `build.sh` script in the `scripts` directory, with many cli options to choose from.
 Choose what you whish to do and the script will do it for you.
-The script works independently of the cwd.
+You must be in the root directory of the `flintc` repository for the build script to work properly (cause CMake).
+After compiling the compiler you need `base-devel` (Arch) or `build-essential` (Ubuntu) in order for the Flint compiler to be able to compile any program.
+It needs the `crt1.o`, `crti.o` and `crtn.o` files available to it.